Ppanta11/expense-tracker/README.md

 - **View Expenses**: Displays a table with the list of all expenses from the database.
 - **Update Expense**: Allows users to modify existing expenses.
 - **Delete Expense**: Provides an option to delete expenses from the database.
+- ## Image Upload Feature

+- **Banner Image Upload**: Users can upload a banner image via the web UI.
+The uploaded image is stored in the `uploads/` folder and displayed on the page.
+- **API Endpoint**: `POST /api/upload-banner` allows the uploading of banner images.
+The image file is stored and its path is returned in the response.

 ## Technologies Used
 - **Backend**: Express.js